AdaCore/learn/content/courses/advanced-ada/parts/data_types/records.rst

        I := Read_Info (D);
     end Show_Device;

-In this example, by using the variant part, we're preventing that information retrieved by an inappropriate call to the :ada:`Read_Info` function is used elsewhere in the application.
+In this example, by using the variant part, we're preventing information retrieved by an inappropriate call to the :ada:`Read_Info` function from being used elsewhere in the application.
 In fact, if the device is turned off, a call to :ada:`Read_Info` raises the :ada:`Constraint_Error` exception because the :ada:`Info` component isn't accessible.
 We see that effect in the